 Splitters Do Not Increase Bandwidth and Lane Count!

-While a splitter does allow you to have more PCIe slots, an important point to keep in mind is that you don’t get more bandwidth in doing so.
+While a splitter allows you to have more PCIe slots, an important point to remember is that you don’t get more bandwidth in doing so.

 Furthermore, and this is very important to note, PCIe splitters DO NOT increase the lane count!
-If you split a single x4 slot into two x16 slots, you will not have 32 PCIe lanes as a result.
-Instead, the bandwidth of the 4 lanes of the host card will be divided across the split ends.
+If you split a single x4 slot into two x16 slots, you will not have 32 PCIe lanes.
+Instead, the bandwidth of the four lanes of the host card will be divided across the split ends.

-Take the splitter above for instance.
-So here, basically an x4 host card splits into 4 x PCIe x16 slots.
-If each of the splitter is occupied, then each of the connected device will be subject to the overall bandwidth provided by the x4 host slot.
+Take the splitter above, for instance.
+So here, basically, an x4 host card splits into 4 x PCIe x16 slots.
+If each splitter is occupied, each connected device will be subject to the overall bandwidth provided by the x4 host slot.

-So you cannot install 4 graphics cards on these and expect all of them to perform optimally for gaming.
-In fact, the performance will not even be close to optimal.
+So you cannot install four graphics cards on these and expect all of them to perform optimally for gaming.
+The performance will not even be close to optimal.
 Each graphics card is designed to use 16 PCIe lanes!
-They aren’t even intended to be used on x4 slots for gaming let alone on 4 way split.
+They aren’t intended to be used on x4 slots for gaming, let alone on the 4-way split.

-Splitters are great for GPU mining (Crypto mining) where the number of GPUs you have matters.
+Splitters are great for GPU mining (Crypto mining), where your number of GPUs matters.

-They are also great when you want to install multiple smaller cards like a network adapter, sound card, USB or SATA expansion cards etc. Each of these cards utilizes only a single PCIe lane and thus would not saturate the host slot.
+They are also great when installing multiple smaller cards like a network adapter, sound card, USB or SATA expansion cards, etc. Each of these cards utilizes only a single PCIe lane and thus would not saturate the host slot.